bicCluster/learning-cluster/README.md

 8. When reboot after installation is complete, press F11 to get into the boot menu then choose "reboot from Hard Drive C"

+9. There is one machine (second from top) in the cluster that had some problem with booting.
+It was not able to boot from CD and skipped to boot from hard disk directly.
+We solved the problem by disabling the option to boot from hard disk and only allowing booting from CD.

-9. During OS installation, the Losalamos machine may give a DHCP error while autoconfiguring the network.
+10. During OS installation, the Losalamos machine may give a DHCP error while autoconfiguring the network.
 In this case: ignore and continue installation.
 Once finished, login to the Ubuntu server, and add the following contents to the `/etc/network/interfaces` file.
 ```
 auto eth1
 iface eth1 inet dhcp